amit221/mongodb-denormalized-data-sync/README.md

 <h2>Pros and cons of having duplicate data in multiple collection </h2>

-<h4>pros</h4>
+<h4>Pros</h4>

-1. you won't have to do joins.
+1. No need for joins.
-2. you can do index on all the fields.
+2. Index all fields.
-3. faster and easier searching and sorting
+3. Faster and easier searching and sorting.

-<h4>cons</h4>
+<h4>Cons</h4>

-1. having duplicate data means more storage usage.
+1. More storage usage.
-2. hard do maintenance and keep in track all the connections(this is what mongodb-data-sync comes to solve).
+2. Hard to maintain: Need to keep track all the connections (this is what mongodb-data-sync comes to solve).
-3. add write operations, every update will have to update multiple collections
+3. Add write operations, every update will have to update multiple collections

-<h2>requirements</h2>
+<h2>Requirements</h2>
 <ul>
 <li>MongoDB v3.6 or higher replaica set </li>
 <li>nodejs 7.6 or higher </li>